 - All patients are required to wear masks while in Camelback Women’s Health offices.
 Face masks must fully cover nose and mouth.
-If you have a medical condition which prevents you from wearing a mask, please postpone your visit until pandemic restrictions are lifted
+If you have a medical condition which prevents you from wearing a mask, please postpone your visit until office restrictions are lifted.

 - We will be checking temperatures on all patients

 - Our staff is sanitizing exam rooms, waiting areas, and ancillary areas on a routine basis

 - We are conducting TeleMed visits for services which do not require a physical examination